LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 On POSIX systems, the `logtalk_tester.sh` Bash script timeout option requires either a `timeout` or a `gtimeout` command (provided by the GNU coreutils package).
-The `logtalk_tester.ps1` PowerShell script timeout option requires that Git for Windows is also installed as it requires the GNU timeout command bundled with it.
+The `logtalk_tester.ps1` PowerShell script timeout option requires that Git for Windows is also installed, as it requires the GNU timeout command bundled with it.

-In alternative to using the `logtalk_tester.ps1` PowerShell script, the Bash shell version of the automation script can also be used in Windows operating-systems with selected backends by using the Bash shell included in the Git for Windows installer.
+In addition to using the `logtalk_tester.ps1` PowerShell script, the Bash shell version of the automation script can also be used in Windows operating-systems with selected backends by using the Bash shell included in the Git for Windows installer.
 That requires defining a `.profile` file setting the paths to the Logtalk scripts and the Prolog backend executables.